crcdng/hen-timeline/timeline.md

 Artist Murat Pak [tweets out the first version](https://twitter.com/muratpak/status/1377312115422343169?s=21) of what will become, after discussions and adaptions, the Hic et Nunc logo, shaping the visual identity of the project.
 Responsible for the design and conceptual studies was artist [Julio Glatt](https://twitter.com/JulioGlatt/status/1461641499087708166?s=20).

 ### <a name="firstnftsnft">April 6, 2021</a>
-An NFT to preserve history: The first 152 NFTs were minted on an initial version of the Hic et Nunc smart contract and became inaccessible on the platform later. ["The Lost HicEtNuncs"](https://objkt.com/asset/hicetnunc/24880), an NTF created by [Mike Tyka](https://twitter.com/mtyka), makes them visible again.
+An NFT to preserve history: The first 152 NFTs are minted on an initial version of the Hic et Nunc smart contract and become inaccessible on the platform later. ["The Lost HicEtNuncs"](https://objkt.com/asset/hicetnunc/24880), an NTF created by [Mike Tyka](https://twitter.com/mtyka), makes them visible again.

 ### April 9, 2021
 "Not another JPEG."
 Artist M Plummer-Fernández [shares thoughts](https://www.plummerfernandez.com/works/not-another-jpeg/) about the blossoming (and sometimes stuttering) platform that attracts more and more people who are critical of mainstream NFT marketplaces.
 The essay itself is steganographically hidden [in an acompanying NFT](https://hic.af/objkt/27679).